 .

-Marian received her BFA in Photography from the Savannah College of Art and Design in 2016 and her Master’s in Documentary Filmmaking from the UC Berkeley Graduate School of Journalism in 2019.
+She holds a BFA in Photography from the Savannah College of Art and Design (2016) and a Master’s in Documentary Filmmaking from the UC Berkeley Graduate School of Journalism (2019).

 mariancarrasquero@gmail.com // @mariancaa